 - On narrow streets and in front of building entrances/exits

-- On zebra crossings, at junctions and intersections (and within 5 meters of them) → #134, #350
+- On zebra crossings, at junctions and intersections (2025 Update: within 8 meters if there's a cycle path, 5 meters otherwise) → #134, #350

 - In front of lowered or dropped curbs (e.g. those designed for people with reduced mobility)